cappuccino/cappuccino.org/source/blog/2026-06-20-cappuccino-2-0-is-announced.markdown

     *   Native table rendering with round-trip RTF and Markdown (`CPMarkdownParser`) parser support.
     *   Support for baseline offsets, superscript, and subscript text formatting.
     *   Addition of native context menus and reliable clipboard copy/paste mechanisms.
+    *   We resolved a critical $O(N^2)$ layout bottleneck in `CPLayoutManager` when rendering large text documents.
+Text-heavy applications should now load and scroll noticeably faster.
 *   **Modern Core Animation (CA) Support**:
     *   `CAAnimationGroup` and timer-based animations have been integrated directly into `CALayer`.
     *   Visual components like `CPOutlineView` now utilize these animations for smooth disclosure triangle transitions and row expansion.